seanmorris/subspace-client/README.md

 ##### Sending private messages

 Send messages to certain users on a channel with `socket.say(channel, users, message)`

+**User ids & channel ids (binary channels only) should be supplied in hex, counts should be in normal decimal.**

 ```javascript
 const host    = 'ws://your-socket-host';  // use wss: for SSL